 What to Bring/What Not to Bring

 What to Bring

-- A change of casual clothes for daily activities
+- Sport clothes for activities

 What NOT to Bring: fireworks, weapons, illegal drugs, tobacco products, knives, alcoholic drinks, cell phones, ipods, tablets, vape items, clothing with worldly entertainment or vulgar expressions or graphic images

 We ask that clothing be loose fitting, all shorts and skirts should reach the top of the knee.
 Tank tops, halter tops, and shirts revealing the midriff are not allowed.
 Clothing with worldly advertisement (e.g. rock groups) will not be permitted.
 We ask that ladies bring a modest one piece swimsuit.
 For our evening service, casual dress clothes are appreciated.

 Can I Talk to My Camper During the Week?

 We highly encourage sending mail or using our contact form to send a message to your camper.
 We do discourage phone calls, unless it is an emergency.
 If there is an emergency, you will be able to get in touch with your child by calling our main office number: (540) 672-0426.
 If your child needs to get in touch with you, they can get permission to use their cell phone from the sponsor or by coming by our main office and talking with one of our staff.